 Registration and submission of problem statement and research design document

 Each student is required to submit a problem statement and research design document having a length up to 10 pages.
-The document must include your name, student number, and also the name of thesis and supervisor (and co-supervisor if exists).
+The document must include your name and also the names of thesis and supervisor (and co-supervisor if exists).

 About half a year before the defence, the students are required to indicate their intent to defend by this document.
 See deadlines above set for each semester.
 Typically this will be around Early December for May defences and Mid June for January defences.
 You will need to submit this via the TTU Moodle link given in "important deadlines" section of relevant defence period.
 You'll have to self-enrol yourself in that link.
 Instructions on how to access the TTU Moodle can be found here.
 Feedback on the problem statement and research design document should be received within 3-4 weeks via the email account that you defined in TTU Moodle.